icopy-site/awesome/docs/awesome/awesome-cpp.md

 * [Acid](https://github.com/Equilibrium-Games/Acid) - A high speed C++17 Vulkan game engine.
 [MIT]
 * [Allegro](http://liballeg.org/) - A cross-platform library mainly aimed for video games and multimedia programming. [zlib]
-* [Atomic Game Engine](https://github.com/AtomicGameEngine/AtomicGameEngine) - A multi-platform 2D and 3D engine with a consistent API in C++, C#, JavaScript, and TypeScript.
-[Commercial]
 * [Cocos2d-x](http://www.cocos2d-x.org/) - A multi-platform framework for building 2d games, interactive books, demos and other graphical applications.
 [MIT]
 * [Corange](https://github.com/orangeduck/Corange) - A game engine written in pure C, SDL and OpenGL.
 [BSD]
 * [crown](https://github.com/dbartolini/crown) - Crown is a general purpose data-driven game engine, written from scratch in orthodox C++ with a minimalistic and data-oriented design philosophy in mind.
 [MIT]